Dweepjai/Voice-Enhanced-Investometer/README.md

 ## Key Features:

-    🟢 Fully mobile responsive clean UI.
-    🟢 Voice enabled to categorise investment into Equity and Crypto-Currency.
+    🟢 Two asset classes to categorise investments into Equity and Crypto-Currency.
     🟢 Investments can be added both manually or by voice.
+    🟢 MongoDB to save the data.
+    🟢 Google OAuth and JWT for authentication.
     🟢 Real time chart to show income and expenses.
-    🟢 MongoDB to save the data.
+    🟢 Fully mobile responsive with clean and simple UI.

 ## Technologies used: